ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 This document specifies the "coap_group_oscore" profile of the ACE framework, according to which a client uses the Constrained Application Protocol (CoAP) {{RFC7252}}{{I-D.ietf-core-groupcomm-bis}} to communicate with one or multiple resource servers that are members of an application group and share a common set of resources.
 The security protocol Group Object Security for Constrained RESTful Environments (Group OSCORE) {{I-D.ietf-core-oscore-groupcomm}} is used to protect messages exchanged between the client and the resource servers.
 This requires that both the client and the resource servers have joined the same OSCORE group.

-This profile describes how access control is enforced for a client after it has joined an OSCORE group, to access resources hosted by other members of that group.
-The process for joining the OSCORE group through the respective Group Manager as defined in {{I-D.ietf-ace-key-groupcomm-oscore}} takes place separately from the process described in this document, and it is out of the scope of this profile.
-The client needs to join the OSCORE group before requesting an access token that indicates the client's authorization and access rights in the group.
+This profile describes how access control is enforced for a client that has joined an OSCORE group, to access resources hosted by other members in that group.
+The client needs to join the OSCORE group before requesting an access token that indicates the client's authorization and access rights related to such resources in the group.
+The process for joining the OSCORE group through the respective Group Manager takes place separately from the process described in this document, and it is out of the scope of this profile.

 The client proves its authorization and access rights to the resource server(s) by using an access token that is bound to the client's public key used in the OSCORE group (the proof-of-possession key).